elugens/hello-javascript/docs/browser-related-questions/browser-events/bubbling-capturing.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> If necessary, there are two methods used to explicitly stop the bubbling up process including the stopPropagation and stopImmediatePropagation.
-Using these two approaches should be limited, because there are some drawbacks such click event failures.
+  <div><strong>Interview Response:</strong> If necessary, two methods get used to explicitly stop the bubbling up process, including the stopPropagation and stopImmediatePropagation.
+Using these two approaches should be limited because of some drawbacks, such as click event failures.
     </div>
   </div>
 </details>